peey/string-placehold/README.md

 # string-placehold

-A string template module for named or numbered placeholded strings and their interpolation.
-Based on ES6 template string syntax.
+A string template module for named or numbered placeholded strings and their interpolation, currying and more!
+(Based on ES6 template strings)

 ## Examples